 - Shorter drop: If you find that standard cut blankets are too long on your stock horse, look for a blanket that’s designed to have a shorter drop.

-What you’re seeing: Your horse has high withers, and traditionally cut blankets put too much pressure on them, leading to discomfort and rubs.
+What you’re seeing: Your horse has high withers, and traditionally cut blankets put too much pressure on them, leading to discomfort, possible pain and rubs.
 You may also notice that they don’t fit properly around your horse’s neck, causing a gap in between the blanket and your horse’s body that lets in cold air, rain, and snow.

 Look for: Blankets that feature extra padding at the withers or a higher neck style.
 When you’re shopping, look for the following features: